 - 2.9.1.
 Whilst not a statutory right, witnesses being interviewed by management may request the attendance of a Trades Union Official or a current member of DWFRS staff to accompany them during an investigative interview.
-This needs to be approved and agreed by management and must not frustrate or delay the process.
+This needs to be approved and agreed by the Case Manager and must not frustrate or delay the process.
 The role of the Trades Union Official or member of DWFRS staff is not to answer questions on behalf of the witness, but to help facilitate the investigation by offering support to the witness. - 2.9.2.
 Fellow staff or Trades Union Officials do not have to accept a request to accompany a member of staff and they should not be pressured to do so.

 2.10.
-Other Issues
+Resignation or Retirement during Disciplinary Proceedings